Hanziness/FocusTide/README.md

 * 👋 **Open development**
   * anyone can view the source code, raise issues (feature requests, bug reports) or even submit their own improvements!

+### ⚠ Transparency warning
-  > ⚠ Production deployments are currently using the open-source and privacy-friendly [Plausible Analytics](https://plausible.io) to measure site performance.
+Production deployments are currently using the open-source and privacy-friendly [Plausible Analytics](https://plausible.io) to measure site performance.
+This will likely change in the close future to make the deployed web app entirely free of tracking.

 Plausible does not collect personal data nor does it track visitors across sites and is fully GDPR-compliant!
 Visit their website for more info.
-  > This will likely change in the close future to make the deployed web app entirely free of all kinds of tracking.
-  > The app itself still does not collect any data (eg. when you're running it on your own machine) 💪
+The app itself still does not collect any data (eg. when you're running it on your own machine) 💪

 ## 🏗 For other developers